riceissa/issarice.com/wiki/is-effective-altruism-new.md

 > Oxfam or an NGO providing vaccines or textbooks?
 Every measurement involves
 > value judgments.
 How much more valuable is to save the life of a one-year-old
 > than to send a six-year-old to school?

+Here, it's uncertain whether he is criticizing effective altruism because he happens to be responding to Singer, or because is criticizing prioritization in general and is using effective altruism as an example, or whether he is criticizing prioritization in general and is using effective altruism because he takes effective altruism as the most prominent instance of prioritization.

 Or [Iason Gabriel][gabriel response]: